Skip to content

 Description

 HTTP Protocol The Hypertext Transfer Protocol (HTTP) is an application-layer protocol based on TCP/IP, used for data communication in distributed, collaborative, and hypermedia information systems.
 Typically, an HTTP client initiates a request and communicates with the server via a TCP connection (default port 80).
-The server receives the request and returns a status code (e.g., "HTTP/1.1 200 OK") along with the corresponding content, including the requested file, error message, or other information.
+The server receives the request and returns a status code (e.g., "HTTP/1.1 200 OK") along with the corresponding content, which may include the requested file, an error message, or other information.

-TCP Protocol The Transmission Control Protocol (TCP) is a network communication protocol used to establish and maintain a reliable connection between two programs, ensuring the correct transmission of data over the Internet.
-TCP breaks down data into packets for sending and reassembles them at the receiving end, while performing error checking and retransmission mechanisms to ensure data integrity.
+TCP Protocol The Transmission Control Protocol (TCP) is a network communication protocol used to establish and maintain reliable connections between two programs, ensuring the correct transmission of data over the Internet.
+TCP breaks data into packets for transmission and reassembles them at the receiving end, while also performing error checking and retransmission mechanisms to guarantee data integrity.

-ICMP Protocol The Internet Control Message Protocol (ICMP) is a sub-protocol of the TCP/IP protocol suite, used to transmit control messages between IP hosts and routers.
-It is primarily used to detect whether the network is functioning, whether the host is reachable, and whether the route is available, which is crucial for the reliability of network communication.
+ICMP Protocol The Internet Control Message Protocol (ICMP) is a sub-protocol of the TCP/IP protocol suite, used to convey control messages between IP hosts and routers.
+It is primarily used to check if the network is通畅, if a host is reachable, if a route is available, etc., and is crucial for the reliability of network communication.

 WebSocket Protocol WebSocket is a full-duplex communication protocol based on TCP, widely supported since HTML5.
-It allows bidirectional real-time communication between the browser and the server, enabling both the client and server to send and receive messages simultaneously, facilitating efficient data interaction.
+It allows for bidirectional real-time communication between a browser and a server, supporting simultaneous sending and receiving of messages by both the client and server, enabling efficient data interaction.

 Create